RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Related work

 Similar to how an autoencoder \cite{kramer1991nonlinear, hinton2006reducing} is a nonlinear version of PCA, our encoding framework can be viewed as a nonlinear version of PGA and PPGA.
 Another neural network model that can be regarded as a nonlinear version of PPGA is the Riemannian variational autoencoder (Riemannian VAE) \cite{miolane2020learning}.
 The Riemannian VAE only considers learning a latent space for data on finite-dimensional Riemannian manifolds for which the exponential map and the Riemannian distance have an explicit formula.
 Hence, it can not be used for the infinite-dimensional Riemannian manifold of shapes and images for which the LDDMM Riemannian distance does not have an explicit formula.
 Our deformable template model extends the Riemannian VAE to this setting.

-Bone et al. \cite{bone2019learning} and Hinkle et al. \cite{hinkle2018diffeomorphic} construct an autoencoder that resembles LDDMM PGA \cite{zhang2015bayesian}.
-While Hinkle et al. \cite{hinkle2018diffeomorphic} is only applicable to images, Bone et al. \cite{bone2019learning} is also applicable to meshes.
+Bone et al.\ \cite{bone2019learning} and Hinkle et al.\ \cite{hinkle2018diffeomorphic} construct an autoencoder that resembles LDDMM PGA \cite{zhang2015bayesian}.
+While Hinkle et al.\ \cite{hinkle2018diffeomorphic} is only applicable to images, Bone et al.\ \cite{bone2019learning} is also applicable to meshes.
 Similar to our work, both use an ordinary differential equation (ODE) to deform a learned template into a reconstruction.
 Moreover, they introduce a regularizer on the velocity vector fields to let the ODE flow be a diffeomorphism.
 In contrast, while they use a specific resolution for the images, shapes, and diffeomorphisms, we construct a resolution-independent method.
-For instance, while Bone et al. \cite{bone2019learning} consider the mesh representation of shapes, we consider the state-of-the-art implicit shape representation.
-Implicit shape representations allow us to acquire infinite-resolution shape reconstructions because the shapes are represented by the zero level set of a function.
+For instance, while Bone et al.\ \cite{bone2019learning} consider the mesh representation of shapes, we consider the state-of-the-art implicit shape representation.
+Combining this representation with INRs allows us to acquire a resolution-independent approach where we obtain a mesh or point cloud at an arbitrary resolution by applying marching cubes \cite{lorensen1987marching}.